linzhoucool/ObjectOrientedJavascript/assignment4.md

 The `.zip` file should contain your first and last name.

-A `.zip` file containing all your solution files should be uploaded to the [Assignment #2 Dropbox link](https://www.dropbox.com/request/xm0ZCaVGBcR7rbPQtG0k), no later than 8:45 AM, Tuesday, April 17th, 2018
+A `.zip` file containing all your solution files should be uploaded to the [Assignment #4 Dropbox link](https://www.dropbox.com/request/e7j83s3RkJOtTvci4dKS), no later than 8:45 AM, Monday, April 30th, 2018

 You can NOT submit more than 1 file.

-See [Assignment #3 rubric](https://github.com/jniziol/ObjectOrientedJavascript/blob/master/SD120%20Assignment%20%232%20-%20Rubric.pdf) for the evaluation criteria.
+See [Assignment #4 rubric](https://github.com/jniziol/ObjectOrientedJavascript/blob/master/SD120%20Assignment%20%234%20-%20Rubric.pdf) for the evaluation criteria.

 **NO LATE ASSIGNMENTS WILL BE ACCEPTED**